 – Things that go on each page (images, text, graphics, social media bookmarks, etc.)

 – Appropriate call-to-actions.

 – Other features such as contact forms, social media links, etc.

 Beginning with what you already know is a good place to start, we can help fill in the blanks.

 6. Good examples?

-We love to see what you have in mind for projects whether it is scrap-book cut outs of competitors work, links to relevant websites or just some things you have in mind – it is really useful to see where your head is at with a creative project and we can build on that.
+We love to see what you have in mind for your project whether it is scrap-book cut-outs of work you like, links to relevant websites or some competitor benchmarking – it is really useful to see where your head is at with a creative project and we can build on that.

 7. Brand Guidelines?

 With brand guidelines, if you have them, we want them.